greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.4.3 End of Round

-After all hits are applied and squadrons are appropriately reduced (crippled or destroyed), the next round commences via the same procedure above.
+After all hits are applied and squadrons are appropriately reduced (crippled or destroyed), recalculate the totel AS of all Task Forces.

+Check each Task Force's ROE on the table in Section 5.1.1 by comparing AS strengths and determine if a retreat is warrented.
+If more than one Task Force remains in the fight, the next round commences via the same procedure as described above.

+Otherwise proceed to End of Combat.

 ### 5\.4.4 End of Combat